Family Reunification Parole Processes

 - Be the principal or derivative beneficiary of an approved Form I-130, Petition for Alien Relative, or an add-on derivative beneficiary;

-- Have a petitioning relative (you) in the United States who received an invitation to initiate the FRP process on the beneficiaries’ behalf;
+- Have a petitioning relative (you) in the United States who received an invitation to initiate the FRP process on the beneficiary’s behalf;

-- Not yet have been issued an immigrant visa at the time the invitation was issued to the petitioning relative (you); and
+- Not yet have been issued an immigrant visa at the time the invitation was issued to their petitioning relative (you); and

 - Have an unexpired passport valid for international travel.

 In addition, each beneficiary must receive a medical examination and clearance to travel by a panel physician, undergo and pass national security and public safety vetting, and demonstrate that they otherwise merit a favorable exercise of discretion by DHS.
-CBP will consider a beneficiary’s previous immigration history, encounters with U.S. government entities, and the results of screening and vetting when determining eligibility to be issued advance authorization to travel to the United States, as well as when determining, on a case-by-case basis, whether to grant parole to the beneficiary at the port of entry.
+U.S. Customs and Border Protection (CBP) will consider a beneficiary’s previous immigration history, encounters with U.S. government entities, and the results of screening and vetting when determining eligibility to be issued advance authorization to travel to the United States, as well as when determining, on a case-by-case basis, whether to grant parole to the beneficiary at the port of entry.

 Who Is Not Eligible

-- Has crossed irregularly into the United States, between U.S. ports of entry, after July 10, 2023, except DHS will not consider a beneficiary to be ineligible based on a single instance of voluntary departure pursuant to section 240B of the Immigration and Nationality Act (INA) or withdrawal of their application for admission pursuant to section 235(a)(4) of the INA;*
+- Has crossed irregularly into the United States, between U.S. ports of entry, after the date the process was announced (for Colombians, Guatemalans, Hondurans, and Salvadorans, after July 10, 2023; for Ecuadorians, after Nov.
+16, 2023), except DHS will not consider a beneficiary to be ineligible based on a single instance of voluntary departure under section 240B of the Immigration and Nationality Act (INA) or withdrawal of their application for admission under section 235(a)(4) of the INA;*

-- Has been ordered removed from the United States within the prior five years or is subject to a bar to admissibility based on a prior removal order.*
+- Has been ordered removed from the United States within the prior 5 years or is subject to a bar to admissibility based on a prior removal order.*

 *Note: These ineligibilities do not apply to beneficiaries under the FRP processes for Cubans or Haitians; however, CBP will consider any beneficiary’s previous immigration history and encounters with U.S. government entities when making a case-by-case determination for parole.